 - 3.4.1 Market-driven pay changes When a salary survey conducted pursuant to this plan indicates that the pay range for positions in that pay band is significantly lower or higher than comparable positions in comparable cities, the pay range may be adjusted up or down accordingly.
-When the salary range for any individual position(s) within a band is significantly higher or lower than comparable positions in comparable cities, and other positions in the same pay band, the City Manager may propose moving a position from one pay band to another. - 3.4.2 Performance-driven pay Individual salary changes will be based on the outcome of an annual performance evaluation.
-To qualify for any performance-driven pay increase, the manager's final, annual performance evaluation must, at a minimum, be "fully satisfactory".
+When the salary range for any individual position(s) within a band is significantly higher or lower than comparable positions in comparable cities, and other positions in the same pay band, the City Manager may propose moving a position from one pay band to another. - 3.4.2 Performance-driven pay Individual salary changes will be based on the outcome of a bi-annual performance evaluation or goal setting session.
+To qualify for any performance-driven pay increase, the manager's final, bi-annual performance evaluation must, at a minimum, be "fully satisfactory" or from the outcome of the goal setting session.
 However, receiving satisfactory ratings alone shall not be an automatic basis for a pay increase.
 In the event a manager's performance falls below average or "need improvement," the City Manager may reduce the manager's pay.
 The City Manager shall be the sole grantor of pay changes for all managers, but the recommendation of the department director shall be considered prior to the City Manager making any pay changes for first or second tier managers.
-All performance-driven changes in pay must be specified in writing via the Personnel Action Form (PAF), and supported by the evaluation documentation. - 3.4.3 Timing Prior to January 1 each year, or following the completion of performance evaluations, whichever is later, the City Manager shall determine the amount of pay change, if any, to be made for each manager for the following calendar year.
-If performance evaluations are not completed prior to January 1, the City Manager may, in his or her judgment, opt to make pay changes retroactive to January 1 for some or all managers.
+All performance-driven changes in pay must be specified in writing via the Personnel Action Form (PAF). - 3.4.3 Timing Prior to January 1 each year, or following the completion of performance evaluations or goal setting sessions, whichever is later, the City Manager shall determine the amount of pay change, if any, to be made for each manager for the following calendar year.
+If performance evaluations or goal setting sessions are not completed prior to January 1, the City Manager may, in his or her judgment, opt to make pay changes retroactive to January 1 for some or all managers.